Guest post by Claudia from My Adventures Across the World

 But I like having my own space and doing my own thing.
 Each time I end up opting to stay in a hostel, so I can go in and out whenever I want, I am right in the centre of town where all the action is, and I get to meet other travelers too.

 I have my favorite hostels in Israel, and I always stay there whenever I visit.
-Here they are.
+Here are the best hostels in Israel.

 Located in the city centre, right off Ha Davidka metro stop, Abraham Hostel in Jerusalem is the perfect location to start exploring and dive head first into the many things to do in Jerusalem.
 It is a fantastic place to stay and to meet people – whether locals who enjoy hanging out there, or other travelers.